CogStack/CogStack-Pipeline/README.md

 ### A note on GATE

 Applications that require GATE generally need to be configured to point to the GATE installation directory (or they would need to include a rather large amount of plugins on their classpath).
-To do this in turbo-laser, set the appropriate properties as detailed in the gate.properties file.
+To do this in cogstack, set the appropriate properties as detailed in the gate.properties file.

 ## Example usage in real world deployments